fedora-eln/eln/compare/lists/README.md

 This list is in a yaml file here - https://gitlab.cee.redhat.com/osci/distrobaker_config/-/raw/rhel9/distrobaker.yaml

 compare.py now gets this information from the above URL.
 The nosync.txt file is no longer used by compare.py and will go away soon.

-## prepop.txt
-These are packages that are PrePopulated in the Content Resolver workloads.

-The list is exposes as a json at https://tiny.distro.builders/view-placeholder-srpm-details--view-eln--x86_64.json

-compare.py now gets this information from the above URL.
-The prepop.txt file is no longer used by compare.py and will go away soon.